 Upgrading your kitchen countertops can add great resale value to your home.
 However, depending on your home’s style, your budget, and the latest trends, it can be difficult to know which countertop to choose.
-To help, here are five of the best and most popular countertop materials and styles for 2019.
+To help, here are five of the best and most popular countertop materials and styles.

 Over the years, you’ve become accustomed to your old countertop with its faded stains, small cracks along the edge, and scratches on the surface.
 You may not see these small imperfections anymore, but when buyers come through your home, they will definitely notice.